bbatsov/emacsredux-legacy/source/about/index.markdown

 footer: true
 ---

 My name is [Bozhidar](http://batsov.com).
-I'm an Emacs buff (and a software engineer) from Bulgaria.
+I'm an Emacs zealot (and a software engineer) from Bulgaria.

-I happen to maintain a few Emacs related projects:
+I happen to maintain a few Emacs-related projects:

-* [Prelude](https://github.com/bbatsov/prelude) - An Emacs distribution built on top of GNU Emacs 24
+* [Prelude](https://github.com/bbatsov/prelude) - An Emacs distribution built on top of GNU Emacs
 * [Projectile](https://github.com/bbatsov/projectile) - Project Interaction Library for Emacs, that stays out of your way
 * [clojure-mode](https://github.com/clojure-emacs/clojure-mode) - A major mode for programming in Clojure
-* [cider](https://github.com/clojure-emacs/cider) - A Clojure programming environment for Emacs
+* [CIDER](https://github.com/clojure-emacs/cider) - A Clojure programming environment for Emacs
 * [inf-clojure](https://github.com/clojure-emacs/inf-clojure) - Basic interaction with a Clojure subprocess
 * [guru-mode](https://github.com/bbatsov/guru-mode) - An annoying companion on your journey to Emacs mastery
 * [rubocop-emacs](https://github.com/bbatsov/projectile) - Emacs integration for [RuboCop](https://github.com/bbatsov/rubocop)